-Mattos works as a practical scholar in musical performance, performing regularly as a soloist and chamber musician in a great range of countries in five continents, from major music centres such as England, Italy, Switzerland, and the United States, to countries with rising concerts tradition such as China, Vietnam, Myanmar, and Brazil.
+Mattos works as a practical scholar in musical performance, performing regularly as a soloist and chamber musician in a great range of countries in five continents, from major music centres such as England, Italy, Switzerland, and the United States, to countries with rising concerts tradition such as China, Vietnam, Myanmar, and Zambia.
 He has launched many recordings, played numerous concert tours, and won prizes such as the worldwide acclaimed ‘Julian Bream Award’, which in parallel to his other personal projects in music-making helped him to reach an increasingly higher level of performance and research.
-Fabricio Mattos is also very much in demand as music teacher, working as a private guitar tutor in London and guest artist/lecturer in many festivals and academic institutions worldwide.
+Mattos works regularly with flautist Lucas Jordan, singer Georgia Knower (The Colours of Eden Trilogy) and Audrey Ardern-Jones (The Poetry & Music Ensemble), and is also in demand as music teacher, working as a private guitar tutor in London and guest artist/lecturer in many festivals and academic institutions in five continents.

 Fabricio Mattos was born in Curitiba, Brazil, and began his musical life at the age of six playing percussion instruments at carnival parties with his father, saxophonist Elio Mattos.
 After studying the flute, violin, and choir, he took classical guitar lessons with Dirceu Saggin, and afterwards with Luiz Cláudio Ferreira at School of Music & Fine Arts of Paraná.
 In 2013 Mattos graduated with Distinction from the Masters of Music-Performance & Research programme at the Royal Academy of Music, London, having received full scholarship from that institution.
-At RAM he had instrumental tuition from Michael Lewin, Timothy Walker, David Russell, Fabio Zanon, and Julian Bream, and developed his research on gestural processes in the performance of music by Toru Takemitsu.
-Fabricio Mattos is currently a PhD student at the Royal Academy of Music, researching the history of performance spaces and new setup possibilities for artistic performance in open spaces.
+At RAM he received instrumental tuition from Michael Lewin, Timothy Walker, David Russell, Fabio Zanon, and Julian Bream, and developed his research on gestural processes in the performance of music by Toru Takemitsu under academic guidance of Sarah Callis and Neil Heyde .
+Fabricio Mattos is currently a PhD student at the Royal Academy of Music, researching the history and aesthetics of performance spaces and new dynamics in artistic performances.